Faster Algorithms for Growing Prioritized Disks and Rectangles: Growing cubes

-Suppose that $p_j$ is in the north quadrant of $p_i$.
-Then, the possible elimination time of $D_i$ and $D_j$ is $t(i, j)=|y_j-y_i|/(v_i+v_j)$.
-Thus, suppose we have a set $B \subseteq \{1, \dots, n\}$ of $m$ growing cubes, and let $q > \max B$ such that all centers $p_j$ with $j \in B$ lie in the north quadrant of $p_q$.
-Then, an elimination query for $q$ in $B$ is essentially a two-dimensional problem: the $x$-coordinates do not matter any more.
-We can solve it using ray-shooting for the lower envelope of a set of line segments in $\IR^2$.
+The quadrants determine which sides of the growing square $D_i$ are relevant for the elimination time.
+For example, suppose that the center $p_j$ of the disk $D_j$ is in the north quadrant of $p_i$.
+Then, $D_i$ and $D_j$ will meet when the top side of $D_i$ touches the bottom side of $D_j$, and the possible elimination time of $D_i$ and $D_j$ is $t(i, j) = (y_j -y_i)/(v_i+v_j)$.
+This can be used for more efficient elimination queries as follows: suppose we have a set $B \subset \{1, \dots, n\}$ of $m$ growing cubes, and let $q > \max B$ such that all centers $p_j$ with $j \in B$ lie in the north quadrant of $p_q$.
+Then, an elimination query for $q$ in $B$ just depends on the $y$-coordinates of the disk centers and the growth rates, the $x$-coordinates become irrelevant.
+Thus, we can reduce these elimination queries to two-dimensional ray-shooting.